modevx/idea-lifecycle/README.md

 <div align='center'>

 _You're not building a mobile app.
-You're building a solution to a human's ( percieved ) problem._
+You're building a solution to a human's ( perceived ) problem._

 _If you don't promote your mobile solution, you're building a hobby project, not a business._